 When trying to speak to my children in a way that they will remember (it is not easy), I regularly say to them in a funny, but somewhat serious way, “Don’t Be A Sheep.”

-Now that they are getting older, I don’t get as many smiles and giggles when I say it, but I hope they are getting the message.
+Now that they are getting older, I don’t get as many smiles when I say it, but I hope they are getting the message.
 Don’t blindly follow and don’t be afraid to take the road less traveled.

 For some reason, however, many adults forget and act like herd animals when it comes to investing.